 I gave my heart to Christ when I was only 25 years old.
-At that time, I was a true redhead in every area–I had the temper and the mouth to prove it!
-I had the attitude that no one was going to tell me what to do or how to live because I was an independent woman who didn’t need anything from anyone.
+At that time, I was a hot tempered redhead with a mouth to match.
+During my lifetime, I had developed the attitude of “no one is going to tell me what to do or how to live” because I was an independent woman who didn’t need anything from anyone.

 It was around this time that I was introduced to pornography.
 It is the absolute worse kind of thing to get addicted to.
 I can tell you from experience–getting off drugs, quitting smoking, or going sober, is a cake walk to letting go of pornography.
 This kind of thing starts off small–reading erotic stories or a small peak here or there.
 But then soon, that is not enough and you find yourself wanting a little more–needing a longer look.
 Soon, I was so entangled in the web of pornography that I developed a horrible addiction that would take me years to get rid of.
 I stayed on the computer engrossed in the vile images and videos and fed my addiction.